brockk/brockk-io/content/post/crm-simulations-checklist/index.md

 ## If using non-time-to-event method:

 ### 10. How to select cohort size?
-Commonly designs have used fixed cohort sizes of three.
+Commonly, designs have used fixed cohort sizes of three.
-But perhaps you want to tolerate flexible cohort sizes of 2-5 patients, depending on the times at which they present.
+But perhaps you want to use flexible cohort sizes of 2-5 patients, depending on the times at which the patients arrive?
 How will you simulate this?